Southwest Health Engagement & Research Collaborative

 Fairness First Blog

-The Fairness First blog is an online publication focusing on health equity topics and the people behind health equity research and partnerships.
+The Fairness First blog is an online publication focusing on health research topics and the people behind health disparity research and partnerships.
 Readers will find short discussions, interviews, and stories from community members, researchers, and students.
-Contributors share stories about themselves, how they connect to their work, and why health equity research matters.
+Contributors share stories about themselves, how they connect to their work, and why their research matters.

 Want to stay up to date on new posts?
 Sign up for the Fairness First Campaign newsletter to receive a monthly update on new content.